 Supporting the work of elected Members is the organisational structure of the Council headed by the Executive Team.
-This is comprised of East Hampshire District Council's most senior officers.
 The Council appoints a Monitoring Officer and Chief Finance Officer, as required by law.
 These officers have responsibility to take action if the Council has, or is about to, break the law or if the Council is about to set an unbalanced budget.
-Areas of responsibility are shown below:
+Areas of responsibility are shown below, it should be noted that as a result of the decision to split the management structure the below structure was accurate as at 31 March 2022, although it will be subject to change during 2022-23.

+Staffing

-Staffing A summary of the Council's staffing is shown in the table below:
+A summary of the Council's staffing is shown in the table below:

-Employees 2019/20 2020/21 Total number of current permanent full and part time employees 248 300 Total number of current temporary / fixed term employees Total number of employees 248 300 Total number of employees expressed as full time equivalents 219 253
+Employees 2020/21 2021/22 Total number of current permanent full and part time employees 300 257 Total number of current temporary / fixed term employees Total number of employees 300 257 Total number of employees expressed as full time equivalents 253 230

-Posts 2019/20 2020/21
+Posts 2020/21 2021/22

-Total number of permanent full and part time posts 266
+Total number of permanent full and part time posts 280 279

 Total number of temporary / fixed term posts

-Total number of posts 266

-Total number of posts expressed as full time equivalents 235
+Total number of posts 280 279 Total number of posts expressed as full time equivalents 253 252